KalAbaddon/listd.k13.app/user/pages/03.AJS-37/HB.Prestart/checklist.md

     -   step: 15.
 Check backup instrument illumination ***
         details: See checklist below.
     -   step: 16.
 Check warning panel lights
-        details: Press and hold WARNING PANEL TEST (KONTR LAMPTABLÅ.)a.
+        details: Press and hold WARNING PANEL TEST (KONTR LAMPTABLÅ.)<br />a.
 Press and checkH all indicator lights on the warning panel.
 Release and confirm that lights marked with white are lit.
 Without Ground power, ELFEL, RHM FEL and CK will be lit.
-X-TANK BRÄ will not be lit if the drop tank is empty. b.
+X-TANK BRÄ will not be lit if the drop tank is empty. <br />b.
 If Pitch gearing warning (TIPPVÄXEL) is lit, engine start is still allowed.
 This should disappear during engine start.
     -   step: 17.
 ROLL TRIM ***
         details: Check and centre.
     -   step: 18.
 Generator